 - Crushing or striking the pedestrians

 - Make sure that you will not pull the overhead guard when you are traveling in the opposite direction.
-It is because grabbing it might cause some harm to your fingers
+It is because grabbing it might cause some harm to your fingers.

 - Make sure that you will always leave some space for the pedestrians.
-Keep in mind that you can’t think their actions in advance accurately since some pedestrians are not fully aware of the operational limits included in operating a forklift.
+Keep in mind that you can’t think about their actions in advance accurately since some pedestrians are not fully aware of the operational limits included in operating a forklift.